pumexx/pumex/doc/tutorial.md

     tbb::flow::make_edge(update, viewer->endUpdateGraph);
 ```

-**pumex::Viewer** posseses two tbb::flow::continue_node objects that indicate start and end of the update graph ( pumex::Viewer::startUpdateGraph and  pumex::Viewer::endUpdateGraph ).
+**pumex::Viewer** possesses two tbb::flow::continue_node objects that indicate start and end of the update graph ( pumex::Viewer::startUpdateGraph and  pumex::Viewer::endUpdateGraph ).

 We declare the render graph similarly.
 In our case it also will be very sequential graph :